jtimonen/vaes-for-music/README.md

 * `C_splice_tracks` - splicing the tracks to create the training examples
 * `D_listen_to_data` - listening to training examples

- Below is an example of a generated four-track sequence pianoroll.
+ Below is an example pianoroll for a generated four-track sequence.

 ![example](samples/lin16/img/random_011.png)